Linear Response of Zero-Resistance States: Introduction

+Naively the theoretical prediction of negative $\sigma_d(0)$ seems to imply a negative-resistance state instead of a ZRS.
+This however is only true if the system is assumed to be homogeneous and the effect of boundaries and contacts can be neglected.
+Indeed, numerical simulations of a system with boundaries, fixed homogeneous charge distribution, and negative $\sigma_d(0)$ predict the resistance to have positive dissipative part and a sign-reversed Hall part \cite{Mani2013}, which, however, still contradicts experimental observations.

+A different ansatz is to allow for an inhomogeneous charge distribution.
+In this case, neglecting boundary and contact effects, a conventional linear-response experiment measures the \emph{effective conductivity} $\Sigma$, which determines the linear relation

-The theoretical prediction of negative $\sigma_d(0)$ seems to contradict the experimentally measured absence of longitudinal conductivity.
-This, however, is not a contradiction if the ZRS is in fact an inhomogeneous state, in which case the \emph{effective} conductivity---the conductivity of the whole sample---does not necessarily coincide with the \emph{local} conductivity (\ref{sigma}) \cite{Dykhne1971a, *Dykhne1971, *Dykhne1997}.
-Generally, an inhomogeneous charge distribution can be stabilized if the local conductivity tensor is not positive semidefinite \cite{Zakharov1960}.
-In the ZRS, the conductivity (\ref{sigma}) is not positive semidefinite if the local electric field has a magnitude less then the critical field strength $e_0$.
-Andreev \textit{et al}.\ \cite{Andreev2003} thus proposed that upon entering the ZRS, the system undergoes a dynamical phase transition towards a state with an inhomogeneous electric-field pattern
+between the spatially averaged electric field $\vE=\langle\ve(\nvr)\rangle$ and current density $\vJ=\langle\vj(\nvr)\rangle$, where $\langle\dots\rangle\equiv\int d^2r\,\dots/V$ denotes the spatial average over the sample volume $V$.
+Generally, in inhomogeneous systems the local conductivity $\sigma$ does not coincide with the effective conductivity $\Sigma$.
+Inhomogeneities in turn can be stabilized if the local conductivity is not positive semidefinite \cite{Zakharov1960}, which is the case in the regime of the ZRS for $e<e_0$.
+Andreev \textit{et al}.\ \cite{Andreev2003} thus proposed that upon entering the ZRS, the system undergoes a dynamical phase transition towards a state with an inhomogeneous internal electric field

-which magnitude is fixed to $e_0$ everywhere, barring isolated singular points and lines.
-Time-dependent fluctuations around $\ve_0(\nvr)$ do not diverge with time, signifying the stability of a steady state characterized by (\ref{sc}) \cite{Andreev2003, Auerbach2005}.
+which direction can vary in space but the magnitude is fixed to $e_0$ everywhere, barring isolated singular points and lines.
+For the average field to vanish, the system must form domains \cite{Andreev2003, Finkler2009, Auerbach2005, Dmitriev2013} with accumulated charge at domain boundaries, as sketched in Fig.\ \ref{fig1}.
+It has been shown that time-dependent fluctuations around $\ve_0(\nvr)$ do not diverge with time, signifying the stability of a steady domain state characterized by (\ref{sc}) \cite{Andreev2003, Auerbach2005}.

-The restriction (\ref{sc}) allows for a variety of possible field patterns $\ve_0(\nvr)$ that can be formed upon entering the ZRS.
-Although the exact shape and length scales could not be observed so far, there is theoretical \cite{Andreev2003, Finkler2009, Auerbach2005, Dmitriev2013} and expertimental \cite{Dorozhkin2011, Dorozhkin2015} agreement that the system will order in form of domains with accumulated charge at domain boundaries, as sketched in Fig.\ \ref{fig1}.

-Besides these restrictions, the space of all possible field patterns $\ve(\nvr)$ is additionally limited by the specific boundary conditions imposed by the experimental setup.
-Here we focus on dc linear-response measurements thus assuming either a given external electric field $\vE$ or a given net current density $\vJ$.
-For definiteness, we choose the former, thus fixing the spatial average of the local electric field, $\langle\ve(\nvr)\rangle=\vE$, where $\langle\dots\rangle\equiv\int d^2r\,\dots/V$ denotes the spatial average over the sample volume $V$.
-The macroscopic linear response corresponds to a linear relation between $\vE$ and $\vJ$,

-where $\bs$ is the \emph{effective conductivity}, the quantity that is measured in a usual linear-response measurement.